-We sat down with him to talk about the places he saw, the people he met, the things he learned and how his understanding of true Italian cuisine has changed.
+We sat down with him to talk about the places he saw, the people he met, what he learned and how his understanding of authentic Italian cuisine has changed.

 How did you get involved with the program?